leetcode-python-java/leetcode-python-java/README.md

               @waiting -= 1
             end

-            # `work` is the request (in puma, it's Puma::Client instance) which need to be processed.
+            # `work` is the request (in Puma, it's Puma::Client instance) which need to be processed.
             work = todo.shift if continue
           end